In this article

-Elina has had a fascinating, illustrious career – she’s been a a writer for both print and online publications, entrepreneur, consultant.
+Elina has had a fascinating, illustrious career – she's been a a writer for both print and online publications, an on-air personality, the author of over 20 books, an entrepreneur, and a consultant.
 It was a very fun conversation, and Elina was full of insight, wisdom and good cheer.
 She talked about the need to adapt or die when faced with new marketing channels, and about the importance of paying attention to your personal feelings about your work.

 Here's a cleaned-up transcript of the conversation we had: